 Here are some ideas for incorporating leafy greens into your daily menu:

-- Serve up a side of spinach, kale or collard greens.
-Sauté the greens in canola or sunflower oil and add light seasoning (pepper, garlic, red pepper flakes, lemon, etc.).
+Serve up a side of spinach, kale or collard greens.
+Sauté the greens in olive or sunflower oil and add light seasoning (pepper, garlic, red pepper flakes, lemon, etc.).

-- Fresh spinach and chard also make great salads, if you're looking for an alternative to lettuce.
+Fresh spinach, kale and chard also make great salads, if you're looking for an alternative to lettuce.
 These flavorful, vitamin-rich greens pair well with a myriad of nuts, fruits and other veggies.
 Just be sure to keep the dressing light.

 New life for leftovers

 Leafy greens are also great for jazzing up your leftovers.
 Try topping your sandwiches with a handful of fresh spinach or arugula, mix your favorite greens into a casserole, or use broccoli rabe or Chinese broccoli to create a flavorful stir-fry.

 The possibilities — and recipes — are endless.

 "If you aren't already eating a lot of leafy green vegetables, it's never too late to start," says Ventrelle.
 "You may be so surprised by how satisfied you feel; you won't have as much room to over-indulge on those not-so-great-for-you rich, sugary foods."